Hyperkalemia: ECG findings

 The serum potassium concentration at which electrocardiographic changes develop is somewhat variable.
 Although the factors influencing the effect of serum potassium levels on cardiac electrophysiology are not entirely understood, the concentrations of other electrolytes, as well as levels of catecholamines, play a major role.

 ECG findings are not a reliable finding in hyperkalemia.
 In a retrospective review, blinded cardiologists documented peaked T-waves in only 3 of 90 ECGs with hyperkalemia.
-Sensitivity of peaked-Ts for hyperkalemia ranged from 0.18 to 0.52 depending on the criteria for peak-T waves.
+Sensitivity of peaked-Ts for hyperkalemia ranged from 0.18 to 0.52, depending on the criteria for peak-T waves.

 Prevention

 Preventing recurrence of hyperkalemia typically involves reduction of dietary potassium, removal of an offending medication, and/or the addition of a diuretic (such as furosemide or hydrochlorothiazide).
-Sodium polystyrene sulfonate and sorbitol (combined as Kayexalate) are occasionally used on an ongoing basis to maintain lower serum levels of potassium though the safety of long-term use of sodium polystyrene sulfonate for this purpose is not well understood.
+Sodium polystyrene sulfonate and sorbitol (combined as Kayexalate) are occasionally used on an ongoing basis to maintain lower serum levels of potassium, though the safety of long-term use of sodium polystyrene sulfonate for this purpose is not well understood.

-High dietary sources include vegetables such as avocados, tomatoes and potatoes, fruits such as bananas, oranges and nuts.
+High dietary sources include meat, chicken, seafood, vegetables such as avocados, tomatoes and potatoes, fruits such as bananas, oranges and nuts.